Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Conclusions

-The main contributions of this paper are new relative perturbation bounds for the eigenvalues and their corresponding invariant subspaces for regular Hermitian quadratic eigenvalue problems based on the new corresponding bounds for the regular Hermitian pairs.
-The obtained bounds can be applied on many interesting problems, for example, on the quadratic eigenvalue problems which appear in many mechanical models, especially on the models with indefinite damping or mass matrices.
-The main advantage of the new bounds, over some earlier bounds, is that they are more general and can be applied not only on the hyperbolic quadratic eigenvalue problems, but also on the other regular quadratic eigenvalue problems.
-The quality of our bounds have been illustrated in several numerical examples.
+The main contributions of this paper are new relative perturbation bounds for the eigenvalues (and their corresponding invariant subspaces) of regular Hermitian quadratic eigenvalue problems, based on the new corresponding bounds for regular Hermitian pairs.
+The obtained bounds can be applied to many interesting problems, for example, to quadratic eigenvalue problems appearing in many mechanical models, especially models with indefinite damping or mass matrices.
+The main advantage of the new bounds, compared to earlier bounds, is that they are more general and can be applied not only to hyperbolic quadratic eigenvalue problems, but also to other regular quadratic eigenvalue problems.
+The quality of our bounds has been illustrated using several numerical examples.